anasfanani/Magisk-Tailscaled/README.md

 ## Requirements

+- A basic networking knowledge.
 - An Android device with Magisk root installed.
-- Currently only support for `arm` or `arm64` architecture.

-## Installation
+## Quick Start & Installation

 1. Download the latest zip file from the [Releases](https://github.com/anasfanani/Magisk-Tailscaled/releases/latest) page.
-2. Install the downloaded zip file using Magisk.
+2. Install the downloaded zip file using Magisk & reboot your phone.
-3. Reboot your phone.
+3. Open the Terminal.
+4. Login with `su -c tailscale login`
+5. Disable accept-dns `su -c tailscale set --accept-dns=false`
+6. Run 'tailscale login' to login to your Tailscale account.
+7. Open the URL in a browser to authorize your device.
+8. Run 'tailscale ip' to retrieve your Tailscale IP.
+9. Alternatively, you can open the [Tailscale Admin Dashboard](https://login.tailscale.com/admin/machines) to manage your devices.

 After installation, the Tailscale daemon (`tailscaled`) will run automatically on boot.

-## Atention
+## Limitation

-As discussed in [this issue](https://github.com/anasfanani/Magisk-Tailscaled/issues/1#issuecomment-1860837922), I have implemented a wrapper script for the `tailscale` and `tailscaled` commands.
-This script simplifies the usage of these commands by providing default arguments and handling the `--socket` argument in a specific way.
-With this script, you can now use `tailscale login` directly without navigating to the `tmp` directory.
-The wrapper script is located at `/system/bin/tailscale` & `/system/bin/tailscaled`.
+- This module only support for `arm` or `arm64` architecture, you can download manually.
+- Tailscale binary is designed to run in Linux environment, Some feature might not works properly.
+- MagicDNS currently not working.

 ## Usage